eclipse-tractusx/sldt-discovery-finder/docs/documentation.md

 | view_discovery_endpoint   | can search for BPN Discovery endpoints |
 | add_discovery_endpoint    | can add BPN Discovery endpoints        |
 | delete_discovery_endpoint | can delete BPN Discovery endpoints     |

+## Deployment

+To deploy this system, you need to use the Helm Chart in a running Kubernetes cluster.
+The Helm Chart is located under "charts/discoveryfinder".
+For further information checkout the readme.md.